AaltoSciComp/python-for-scicomp/content/cython.rst

    instead use an established build tool like **setuptools** to handle the Cythonization during the project's build phase.
 More info is available on the `Cython documentation <https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compilation>`__.
-   See also the course page on packaging.
-(TODO: link.)
+   See also the :doc:`course page on packaging <packaging>`.

 Using Cython with Jupyter
 -------------------------

-Jupyter has an `extension <https://cython.readthedocs.io/en/latest/src/quickstart/build.html#using-the-jupyter-notebook>` for supporting Cython compilation directly inside notebooks, assuming your environment has Cython installed.
+Jupyter supports Cython compilation directly inside notebooks via `an extension <https://cython.readthedocs.io/en/latest/src/quickstart/build.html#using-the-jupyter-notebook>`__, assuming your environment has Cython installed.

 We first load the Cython extension, e.g. in the very first cell: ::